Test How Your Invisible Gut Bacteria Affects Your Health

 The pertinent question, then, is:

-How do you get your predominant bacterial phyla — Firmicutes and Bacteroidetes — to play together nicely at the ratio of 0.4 to 3.7?
+How do you get your main bacterial phyla — Firmicutes and Bacteroidetes — to play together nicely at the ratio of 0.4 to 3.7?

 The answer to that is next up.

 How the Firmicutes to Bacteroides Ratio Influence Body Composition